h-vn/draft-ietf-radext-radiusv11/draft-dekok-radext-radiusv11.md

 Any Vendor-Specific attribute which uses similar obfuscation MUST be encoded as per their base data type.
 Specifically, the MS-MPPE-Send-Key and MS-MPPE-Recv-Key attributes ({{RFC2548}} Section 2.4) MUST be encoded as any other attribute of data type 'string' ({{RFC8044}} Section 3.5).

-We note that as the RADIUS shared secret is no longer used, it is impossible for any Vendor-Specific attribute to be obfuscated using the previous methods defined for RADIUS.
+We note that as the RADIUS shared secret is no longer used, it is no longer possible or necessary for any attribute to be obfuscated on a hop-by-hop basis using the previous methods defined for RADIUS.

-If a vendor wishes to hide the contents of a Vendor-Specific attribute, they are free to do so using vendor-defined methods.
-However, such methods are unnecessary due to the use of (D)TLS transport.

 ## Message-Authenticator